 Symptoms & Complications of PTSD

-Symptoms of PTSD you should look for are the same as the above, including suicidal thoughts, alcohol or drug abuse and depression.
+Symptoms of PTSD you should look for are the same as the ones previously mentioned.
+They may also include life-altering mental, emotional, and physical health complications including suicidal thoughts, alcohol or drug abuse, and depression.

 If you or someone you know falls victim to PTSD, treatment is imperative – and the sooner, the better.
 Symptoms may occur immediately after a traumatic experience or even months or years later.